pyta-uoft/website/index.md

 ### Not callable (E1102) {#E1102}

-This error occurs when you try to call a value which is not a function, method, or callable object.
+This error occurs when we try to call a value which is not a function, method, or callable object.
 In the following example, we should not call `x()` because `x` refers to an integer, and calling an integer has no meaning.

 ~~~~ {include="E1102_not_callable"}
 ~~~~